wp-plugins/threewp-broadcast/README.md

 Network Content Syndication Made Easy!
 Automatically share content by multiposting between multisite blogs.

-The plugin is available at the <a href="https://wordpress.org/plugins/threewp-broadcast/">Wordpress plugin repo</a>, and on its own page at <a href="https://plainviewplugins.com/threewp-broadcast/">plainviewplugins.com</a>.
+The plugin is available at the [Wordpress plugin repo](https://wordpress.org/plugins/threewp-broadcast/), and on its own page at [plainviewplugins.com](https://plainviewplugins.com/threewp-broadcast/).